reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 This [sample application](https://github.com/thombergs/code-examples/tree/master/spring-boot/jackson-jsoncreator) only demonstrates the usage of `@JsonCreator`.
 To understand how pagination works in Spring Boot, refer [this article.](https://reflectoring.io/spring-boot-paging/)

 This sample User Application uses H2 database to store and retrieve data.
-The application is configured to run on port 8083, so let's start our application first :
+The application is configured to run on port 8083, so let's start our application first:
 ````text
 mvnw clean verify spring-boot:run (for Windows)
 ./mvnw clean verify spring-boot:run (for Linux)